LPRowe/bowtie-defect-identification/README.md

     <p align='center'><img src='images/shear_0_45_subtraction_image.png' width='600'></p>
     <p align='center'><b>Effect of Applying Subtraction Image</b></p>
     <p align='center'><img src='images/0009raw_93_SubExample.png' width='600'></p>
-1. Generates annotated images of 5x IR-GFP images to facilitate the process of manually identifying bowties to train the machine learning classifier.
+1. Generates annotated images of 5x IR-GFP images to facilitate the process of manually identifying bowties.
+Manually identified bowties and nonbowties will be used to train the machine learning classifier.
 The procedure of doing so is as follows:
     1. Each image is generated from a .dt1 file
     1. Low quality images (blurry or low light) are filtered out
     1. Images are post processed by applying a subtraction image and removing hypersensitive pixels
     1. Shear max images are sub-divided into 16 equally sized "sub-images"
     1. The most intense pixel in the shear max sub-image region is boxed and annotated by the sub-image index
-    1. Image is saved for manual bowtie identification
+    1. Image is saved for manual bowtie identification (images are saved in an external directory due to memory constraints)
     <p align='center'><b>Shear 0 Manual Bowtie Identification</b></p>
     <p align='center'><img src='images/285_0.png' width='600' title='Shear 0 Manual Bowtie Identification'></p>
     <p align='center'><b>Shear 45 Manual Bowtie Identification</b></p>